rgitrepo/kubernetes-beginner-to-pro/docs/day10/external-secret-operator-and-gcsm.md

 The process involves the following steps:
 1. **Service Account Setup**: Create a GCP service account with necessary roles.
 For it we create a **secret file** or **key**.
 2. **Secret Storage in Kubernetes**: Store the service account credentials as a Kubernetes secret, which ESO uses to authenticate with GCP Secret Manager.
-3. **Secret Store Configuration**: Define a Secret Store in Kubernetes that links to the service account secret.
+3. **Secret Store Configuration**: Define a Secret Store in Kubernetes that references the service account secret.
 4. **External Secret Creation**: Create an ExternalSecret resource in Kubernetes to fetch secrets from GCPSM and sync them into Kubernetes.
+It has references to **GCP Secret Manager** and to the **Secret Store**.

 ---